LisaDuente/RockPaperScissors/README.md

 ## How to get started
 - import the database dump in MySQl
 - create a new user in MySQL or use an existing user
-- change the USER and PASS in DBHandler class to your username and Password
+- change the USER and PASS in DBHandler class to your username and password
 - Add MySQL's JConnector to the dependencies of the project

 ## Currently working on: